 He became famous for playing with the singer Camarón de la Isla in the 1970s.

-The guitarist also performed with colleagues John McLaughlin and Al di Meola in the famous 1981 Friday Night in San Francisco concert — which went on to become what is considered one of the the most influential acoustic guitar albums of all time.
+The innovative guitarist also performed with colleagues John McLaughlin and Al di Meola in the famous 1981 Friday Night in San Francisco concert — which went on to become what is considered one of the the most influential acoustic guitar albums of all time.

 Paco de Lucía performs with John McLaughlin and Al di Meola.